 Of all the dove recipes I've tasted, these dove breast nuggets are my favorite!
-Crunchy on the outside and tender on the inside, these tasty little Dove Nuggets can be served as an appetizer with a salad for a quick meal.
+Crunchy on the outside and tender on the inside, these tasty little Dove Nuggets can be served as an appetizer with a Greek Cucumber Salad for a quick meal.

 Jump to:

-- Doves are not very meaty, so many hunters (or should I say their wives?) like to concentrate on the part that's the meatiest, the dove breast.
-My husband tells everyone that dove breast tastes like filet mignon when cooked rare.
-I don't know if I'd go that far, but they are pretty darn good!
+- Doves are not very meaty, so many hunters (or should I say their wives?) like to concentrate on the part that's the meatiest, the dove breast!

 - Another advantage to this easy dove recipe is that it's quick to prepare.
 It takes less than 30 minutes to prepare (as long as the dove breasts are already deboned).
 The cooking time is around 35-45 seconds per batch.